Home/Blog/Lifestyle/Food & Nutrition/Collagen-Boosting Foods: An Ultimate Research-Backed Guide

 3. Kale Caesar salad with chicken

-For a hearty lunch or light dinner, toss the shredded kale, with a grilled chicken breast slice and add a creamy caesar dressing whipped with garlic.
-Whole-grain croutons sprinkled on top added crunch and fibre to the salad, which fueled the body with collagen-boosting nutrients for youthful-looking skin.
+For a hearty lunch or light dinner, toss the shredded kale, with a grilled chicken breast slice, and add a creamy caesar dressing whipped with garlic.
+Whole-grain croutons sprinkled on top adds crunch and fibre to the salad, which fuels the body with collagen-boosting nutrients for youthful-looking skin.

 4. Sweet potato ice cream